You learn the darndest things doing research for historical novels.

 According to Dictionary.com, grog is

-1. mixture of rum and water, often flavored with lemon, sugar, and spices and sometimes served hot.
+1. a mixture of rum and water, often flavored with lemon, sugar, and spices and sometimes served hot.

 Origin: